people comforting grieving friends

 How to Support Someone Who is Grieving

-- Listen more than you speak: Most of the time, someone grieving wants to talk about their experiences with their loved one, and have someone share the memory with them.
+• Listen more than you speak: Most of the time, someone grieving wants to talk about their experiences with their loved one, and have someone share the memory with them.
 Talking about the death can be helpful to some.
 Or to talk about anything else, and just feel ‘normal’ for a bit.

-- Share your own memories, talk about the person who died, and the person who is still here in front of you, and how either or both have impacted your life.
+• Share your own memories, talk about the person who died, and the person who is still here in front of you, and how either or both have impacted your life.

-- Be someone who is safe.
+• Be someone who is safe.
 Someone they can feel and express their emotions and tears with.
 You don’t have to fix anything, just be present.

-- Offer practical assistance: BE SPECIFIC.
+• Offer practical assistance: BE SPECIFIC.
 Simply ask “Would you like me to mow the lawn for the next few weeks?” or “Can I get anything for you at the store this week?”
 Or “Would it help if I watched the kids for a few hours next Tuesday?”
-An open ended “Let me know if you need anything” has its plance, but puts the burden of thinking of ideas on the people grieving.
+An open-ended “Let me know if you need anything” has its plance, but puts the burden of thinking of ideas on the people grieving.

-- Check in regularly.
+• Check in regularly.
 It doesn’t have to be long or fancy, but set a reminder in your phone if need be.
 Reach out on whatever schedule feels most normal to your relationship.
 Weekly, monthly, definitely around birthdays, anniversaries, and important holindays.

 Conversations with a newly bereaved person can be uncomfortable.
 Allow yourself to be uncomfortable, for the sake of your friend.
 If someone is asking personal or detailed questions of your friend, by all means, change the subject and move the conversation along.
-But when it’s just you and your friend, or a close group, leave room for the grief.
+But when it’s just you and them, or a close group, leave room for the grief.
 Over time, you’ll be able to guage when a joke or other diversion is appropriate, but please don’t always rush through this part.

 Things that are Not Helpful